Skip to Content

 It’s huge, it’s awesome, it’s all about the real Christmas story…and it’s free!

 Definitely give them a donation on the way out!
-If you donate $17 you can take home a Build-A-Bear plushy critter for your kid’s collection–2022 will be a cute teddy bear dressed as a lion!
+If you donate $17 you can take home a Build-A-Bear plushy critter for your kid’s collection–2023 is a plush donkey!

 The Way of Lights also has camel rides, a petting zoo and indoor activities.
 Camel & Pony rides are $8, food for the petting zoo critters is very cheap.